abhishek-kumar-code/Redfish_Public/docs/support/SchemaGuideInput.md

 #### UUID

-The value of this property contains a universal unique identifier number for the system.
-Clients should consider the value of the property to be opaque and should not interpret any subfields within the UUID, but comparisons between UUID representations should always be case-insensitive.
+The UUID property contains a value that represents the universal unique identifier number (UUID) of a system.

-The format of the string follows the 35-character string format specified in RFC4122 of form "xxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx" where each x represents a hex value 0-1,a-f.
+The UUID property is a string data type.
+The format of the string is the 35-character string format specified in RFC4122: "xxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx".
+Each x represents a hexadecimal digit (0-f).

-If the computer system supports SMBIOS,  the string should be formed from the raw binary 16-byte SMBIOS UUID structure.
-This configuration allows out-of-band clients to correlate the UUID that in-band agents are reading from SMBIOS with the UUID represented out-of-band via the Redfish API.

-The SMBIOS 2.6+ specification specifies the proper algorithm for converting the raw binary SMBIOS 16-byte structure into the canonical  string format of form "xxxxxx-xxxx-xxxx-xxxx-xxxxxx").
-Redfish services should follow the SMBIOS 2.6+ specification for implementing this conversion.
-WMI and Linux dmidecode also follow the SMBIOS guidelines.

-The RFC4122 specification specifies that the canonical string value should follow network byte ordering.
-SMBIOS represents the UUID as five fields shown below:

-    {
-     DWORD    time_low,
-     WORD     time_mid,
-     WORD     time_hi_and_version,
-     BYTE     clock_seq_hi_and_reserved,
-     BYTE     clock_seq_low,
-     BYTE[6]  node
-    }

-For the above reasons, for little-endian systems (including x86 systems), there is a little-endian to network-byte-order conversion required for the first three fields to convert the SMBIOS binary UUID to network byte order.

-As specified in the SMBIOS 2.6+ specification, if the canonical UUID string is:

-    "00112233-4455-6677-8899-aabbccddeeff"

-then the corresponding raw representation in the SMBIOS UUID structure would be:

-    raw_smbios_uuid={ 0x33, 0x22, 0x11, 0x00,    0x55, 0x44,     0x77, 0x66,     0x88, 0x99,     0xAA, 0xBB, 0xCC, 0xDD, 0xEE, 0xFF }

-The C code to convert the raw SMBIOS UUID struct in a little-endian system to the canonical string would be:

-    /* routine to convert raw little-endian smbios structure to canonical string */ sprintf(redfishUUID,"%02x%02x%02x%02x-%02x%02x-%02x%02x-%02x%02x-%02x%02x%02x%02x%02x%02x")
-        raw_smbios_uuid[3], raw_smbios_uuid[2], raw_smbios_uuid[1],raw_smbios_uuid[0],
-        raw_smbios_uuid[5],raw_smbios_uuid[4],
-        raw_smbios_uuid[7],raw_smbios_uuid[6],
-        raw_smbios_uuid[8],raw_smbios_uuid[9],
-       raw_smbios_uuid[10],raw_smbios_uuid[11],raw_smbios_uuid[12],raw_smbios_uuid[13],raw_smbios_uuid[14],raw_smbios_uuid[15]
-        );

-This code snippet creates the same canonical formatted string as WMI and dmidecode for little-endian X86 systems.
-In the case that the computer architecture is not little-endian, the conversion and canonical representation should be the same as the OS APIs such as WMI and dmidecode.

-Note that as specified in RFC4122, the fields in the string should be zero-filled hex values, as shown in the conversion code above, so that the overall string length and format is of the form xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxx.

-Regarding the case of the hex values:  RFC4122 specifies that on output, the hex values should be lowercase characters, but that clients should use case-insensitive comparison on input.
+Regarding the case of the hex values, RFC4122 specifies that the hex values should be lowercase characters.
 Most modern scripting languages typically also represent hex values in lowercase characters following the RFC.
 However, dmidecode, WMI and some Redfish implementations currently use uppercase characters for UUID on output.

-Therefore, for new Redfish implementations, the recommendation is to follow RFC4122 and output using lowercase hex values when converting from the SMBIOS raw binary data as shown in the code example above.
-However, Redfish implementations and OS APIs MAY also output in uppercase and clients MUST therefore compare UUIDs using a case-insensitive comparisons (as recommended by RFC4122).

 ## EthernetInterface